oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	![Job created](images/job-created.png)

-This completes the task of creating a job.
+This completes the task of creating a job to schedule running of notebooks.